Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 9.1) How can I tell if my cat is trying to pee or trying to poop?

 It’s not always obvious.
-Pee-straining often comes with frequent trips, genital licking, and producing little to no urine.
+Pee-straining often comes with frequent trips, genital licking, and little to no urine.
 Poop-straining may look like longer squats and may produce small hard stools.
-If you’re unsure, treat it as a potential urinary issue and call a vet — especially for male cats.
+If you’re unsure, treat it as a possible urinary issue and call a vet, especially for male cats.

 9.2) My cat peed a tiny amount.
 Does that mean they’re not blocked?